-Self-awareness is a measure of intelligence - and most living species on the planet do not possess it.
-Of the hundreds of animals tested so far, only 10 animals have been proven to have any measurable degree of self-awareness:
+Yet most living species on the planet do not possess it.
+Of the hundreds of animals tested so far, only 10 animals (to date) have been proven to have any measurable degree of self awareness.
+These are:

-So how exactly do you qualify for self-awareness?
+So how exactly does a species qualify for self awareness?

-In humans, it means having conscious knowledge of your own character, feelings, motives and desires - and imagining how others might perceive you.
-It extends right up to having self-conscious emotions like pride or shame.
+In humans, we identify it as having conscious knowledge of our own character, feelings and desires, and being able to imagine how others might perceive us.
+It also means having self conscious emotions like pride or shame.

-In the wider animal kingdom, we've lowered the bar, mainly because it's so difficult to measure what an animal thinks and feels.
+In the wider animal kingdom, the bar is lowered because it's seemingly impossible to measure what animals think and feel.
 Instead, we look for signs that they recognize they exist separately from other animals and the environment.

 Developed in the 1970s, the experimenter discreetly marks the animal with a colored dye, or puts a colored dot on their forehead.
 The animal is then presented with a mirror and their reaction is observed.